Why is it important

 Circular Economy Application

-B.Grimm Power recognises the limitations of the linear economy model (Take–Make–Dispose), which drives excessive waste generation and unsustainable resource depletion.
-In response, we have adopted circular economy principles to guide its operations, focusing on system design and comprehensive waste management to maximise resource efficiency.
-This approach promotes resource efficiency through reuse, recycling, and returning materials to the production cycle (Make–Use–Return), while also minimising pollution.
-It aligns with the 3Rs (Reduce–Reuse–Recycle) and the concept of industrial symbiosis, which encourages the exchange of waste and by-products among industries.
-As a result, we reduce natural resource loss, lower waste generation, and mitigate long-term environmental impacts.
-Circular Economy principles are embedded in our project planning and operational processes, including increasing the use of renewable energy, reducing reliance on virgin raw materials, extending equipment lifespan, and recovering waste for reuse.
-We also pursue collaborative initiatives to enhance resource efficiency, such as developing alternative fuels to natural gas for combined cycle power plants and investing in energy storage systems.
+B.Grimm Power recognises the limitations of the linear economy, which is based on the model of take–make–dispose.
+This approach emphasises resource extraction for production and consumption before disposal, resulting in significant waste generation and unsustainable depletion of natural resources.
+In response, B.Grimm Power integrates the principles of the circular economy into its operations by focusing on the design of production systems and waste management processes that optimise resource efficiency throughout the value chain.
+Our approach promotes the reuse and reintegration of resources back into the production cycle (make–use–return), while minimising emissions and waste.
+This aligns with the 3Rs principles — Reduce, Reuse, and Recycle — as well as the concept of Industrial Symbiosis (IS), which encourages the exchange of waste materials and by-products between industries.
+Such collaboration helps reduce resource loss, minimise waste generation, and mitigate long-term environmental impacts.
+B.Grimm Power incorporates circular economy principles into both planning and operational practices.
+Key initiatives include increasing the share of renewable energy, reducing the use of virgin materials, extending the lifespan of equipment, and recovering waste for beneficial reuse.
+We also explore collaborative opportunities to enhance resource efficiency, such as developing alternative fuels to replace natural gas in combined heat and power plants and investing in energy storage systems.

 Energy Management

-- Establishing an energy management working team to develop plans and preventive maintenance strategies.
+- Establishing an Energy Management Working Committee to develop energy management plans and preventive maintenance strategies.

-- Conducting preliminary assessments to evaluate the energy management status at each power plant, considering energy conservation policies, responsibilities, awareness, information systems, communications, and investment in energy-saving projects.
+- Conducting a preliminary energy management assessment to determine the level of energy management at each power plant, considering energy conservation policies, roles and responsibilities, awareness programmes, information management systems, communication activities, and investments in energy conservation initiatives.

 - Establishing an energy conservation policy to demonstrate our commitment to energy conservation efforts.